 13. Strike the balance

 Expert marketeer Felice Philip Verrecchia gives a simplistic yet powerful insight.
-The fact that a salesperson can and will always have a tendency to oversell his product and that a primary form of this happening is to relax a little.
+The fact that a salesperson can and will always have a tendency to oversell his product and a primary form of this happening is to relax a little.
 She says that many times when faced with an objection in the form of retaliation or lack of confidence in the product, one should take a pause before responding; stop, listen, and pause for a few seconds.

 This demonstrates to the potential customer that you are actually paying attention to her concern and are not just attempting to close the transaction… Stopping to analyze the situation and talking after a stop provides both time and a sense of patience which extrapolates directly to the customer having a sense of genuine products and goodwill.